ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

     u: ( test !!this)  I win

 Will match input _test that this works_ and not match _test this works_.

+ `!-` checks for the entire prior part of the sentence, so

+    u: ( test !-this)  I win

+Will match input _test that this works_ and not match _This test works_.

 ## Optional Words `{` `}`